-Significance: new Payment Services Act by the Monetary Authority of Singapore (MAS) was introduced in Parliament on 19 November 2018 and passed on 14 January 2019.
+Significance: new Payment Services Act (“PSA“) by the Monetary Authority of Singapore (“MAS”) was passed by Parliament on 14 January 2019.
 This new law will replace the Payment Systems (Oversight) Act (Cap.
-222A) (“PS(O)A”) and the Money-Changing and Remittance Businesses Act (Cap.
+222A) (“PSOA”) and the Money-Changing and Remittance Businesses Act (Cap.
 187) (“MCRBA”).

 The proposed new law will apply to:-